 There is no better view of the Auckland skyline than from the summit of Mount Victoria Devonport.
 The 360-degree views of the Waitemata Harbour and Hauraki Gulf are perhaps the best in the region.
-We try to bring all our visitors here during the afternoon.
+We try to bring all our visitors here in the afternoon.

 This weekend traffic slowed us down, forcing us to have a new experience as the sun already dipped just below the horizon line.
 Arriving just after the golden hour, we feared we were too late.
 Instead, a richly coloured sky and a warm glow across the land greeted us.